Skip to Content

 Project Funding

-The Sonoma County Agricultural Preservation and Open Space District is funding the Master Plan process and environmental documents, cultural resource protection, and the construction of a trail that will connect the expansion area to the park’s Lower Johnson Ridge Trail.
+The Sonoma County Agricultural Preservation and Open Space District funded the Master Plan process and environmental documents, cultural resource protection, and the construction of the Lawson Trail that connects the expansion area to the park’s Lower Johnson Ridge Trail.